 Belief Perseverance Error: Confirmation Bias

-- Only considering positive information about an opportunity or investment and ignoring negative information about the investment
+- Only considering positive information about an opportunity or investment and ignoring negative information about the investment.

-For example, a client of a wealth advisor may insist on adding new securities into his portfolio without considering how the new securities will complement the portfolio and its fundamental value.
-The client is only doing research that confirms his belief that the securities are good value without considering the implications on the overall portfolio.
+For example, a client of a wealth advisor may insist on adding new securities to his portfolio without considering how the new securities will complement the portfolio and its fundamental value.
+The client is only doing research that confirms his belief that the securities are of good value without considering the implications on the overall portfolio.

 Belief Perseverance Error: Illusion of Control

-Illusion of control bias is a belief perseverance bias in which individuals think that they can control or influence outcomes when, in fact, they cannot.
+The illusion of control bias is a belief perseverance bias in which individuals think that they can control or influence outcomes when, in fact, they cannot.
 Ellen Langer, a social psychologist and professor of psychology at Harvard University, defines the illusion of control bias as the “expectancy of a personal success probability inappropriately higher than the objective probability would warrant.”